Skip to main content

 • Both Data Lake and ADF, may share the same App Registration if desired.

-4. Create MDW Storage - Snowflake Database
+4. Create Storage for Prepare instance - Snowflake Database

 • Snowflake’s multi-cloud compatibility allows users to deploy on AWS or GCP.